-Data for population with an individual system of drainage and data for calculation of degradable organic component in kg BOD/1000 person/yr have been obtained by Croatian Water (Hrvatske vode) for 1990,

-1995, 2000 and for the period 2003 - 2019.
+Data for population with an individual system of drainage and data for calculation of degradable organic component in kg BOD/1000 person/yr have been obtained by Croatian Water (Hrvatske vode) for 1990, 1995, 2000 and for the period 2003 - 2019.
 Insufficient data for years between those years have been assessed by the interpolation method.
-Data for 2020 are not available yet.
-According to the explanation provided by Croatian Waters, this year the data will change a bit more, adjusted with the Census 2021.
-The reporting deadline is the end of June 2022 when new data will probably be provided.
-For now, data for 2020 are assumed according to data for 2019.
+Data for 2020 and 2021 are not available yet.
+According to the explanation provided by Croatian Waters, data for these years will be adjusted to the 2021 Census.
+For now, data for 2020 and 2021 are assumed according to data for 2019.